Gary Sundgren: International career

 Sundgren represented Sweden at UEFA Euro 2000, and played in the 0–0 draw against Turkey in the tournament.
 He was capped 30 times, scoring once.

 Personal life

 Sundgren is the father of four children.
-One of his sons, Daniel, has also played for AIK, while his nephew Mikael Backlund spent several years with the Calgary Flames of the National Hockey League.
+One of his sons, Daniel, has also played for AIK, while his nephew Mikael Backlund is captain of the Calgary Flames of the National Hockey League.